Nurtal/Murloc/README.md

 ====

 # introspection module
+[x] write a function to test if zscore figure is significant [] test check sinificant zscore function
-[] include zscore figures from introspection results in report [] add mode for runner to perform only introspection on a pre existent murloc result folder [] add mode for runner to perform only introspection on a single data file (same mode as above but catch the input type difference)
+[] include significant zscore figures from introspection results in report [] add mode for runner to perform only introspection on a pre existent murloc result folder [] add mode for runner to perform only introspection on a single data file (same mode as above but catch the input type difference)

 # code refactoring
+[x] clean deprecated files
 [] create a directory for fs module
 [] create a directory for the report module